 Exercise- Staying physically active from a young age helps you in keeping up with this routine as you age.

 Avoid Smoking- Smoking is injurious to health.
 Smokers have higher chances of developing heart disease.
-But, surprisingly, those who don’t smoke but are exposed to smoke even they are 30% more likely to develop lung cancer or heart disease.
-So, it’s time to quit smoking for yourself and for others.
+They also have a higher chance of developing ear infections, weak immune system, lung diseases, pregnancy complications etc. But, surprisingly, those who don’t smoke but are exposed to smoke even are 30% more likely to develop lung cancer or heart disease.
+So, it’s time to quit smoking for yourself and others.

 During Your 30’s